-Compassionate Senior Care in Gulfport | The Boyington Health & Rehab
+Compassionate Healthcare, Gulfport, MS | Boyington Health & Rehabilitation

-Description (characters = 190):
+Description (characters = 213):

-For compassionate, long-term senior healthcare and rehabilitation, contact the dedicated, hands-on healthcare providers at The Boyington Health and Rehabilitation Center.
+Learn about compassionate, long-term healthcare and rehabilitation near you.
+The dedicated, hands-on healthcare providers at Boyington Health and Rehabilitation Center are ready to help.
 Call (228) 864-6544 today!

 ABOVE SECTION FOR INTERNAL USE ONLY – Please exclude from client review

-A community built on compassion
+Restoring health; rebuilding hope in a compassionate community of caring

 For you or your family member, changes in health can happen over time, or quickly and unexpectedly.
-When those changes occur, our experienced nurses and therapists are ready to provide expert, personalized support.
+When those changes occur, life can change, too.
+But with the support of our compassionate, experienced nurses and therapists, you’ll have experts by your side for short-term treatment or long-term care.

-Our focus at The Boyington Health and Rehabilitation Center, a 170-bed facility, is on skilled nursing and rehabilitation services.
-On any given day, we may be creating a customized dietary or physical therapy plan, carefully overseeing medication dosage and dispensation or comforting someone through the final stage of life.
+Our focus at Boyington Health and Rehabilitation Center, a 170-bed facility, is on skilled nursing and rehabilitation services.
+On any given day, we may be we may be helping someone recover from a stroke, accident or injury, creating a customized dietary plan or comforting someone through the final stage of life.
+No matter the need, we are committed to helping you or your loved achieve the highest level of independence and health.

-Enhancing healing through life enrichment
+Comfort, healing and happiness through life enrichment

-Life enrichment at The Boyington Health and Rehabilitation Center is more than a program.
-It’s our daily philosophy of caring for the whole person.
-From the physicial to the emotional, social, educational and spiritual, we strive to provide your loved one with the comfort and support he or she needs to recover and thrive.
+Life enrichment is our daily philosophy of caring for the whole person.
+From the physicial to the emotional, social, educational and spiritual, we strive to provide the comfort and support you need to heal and thrive.

-[button] Learn More About Our Life Enrichment Program [links to 04 Features and Amenities]
+[button] Learn More About Our Life Enrichment Program [links to 04 Amenities]

 For more information or to schedule an appointment, call (228) 864-6544 or use our easy online form.

-© 2019 The Boyington Health and Rehabilitation Center.
+© 2019 Boyington Health and Rehabilitation Center.
 All rights reserved.
 Website by Healthcare Success, LLC.

 – # # # # # –

+[Form area]

+To Schedule a Tour, Call (228) 864-6544 or Use Our Easy Online Contact Form

-[Button] Request an In-Person Tour
+[Button] Schedule a Tour